openjs-foundation/cross-project-council/proposals/stage-3/CPC_CHARTER/CPC-CHARTER.md

 and direction of the policies as described in the CPC Policy document and approved by the Board.

-The Board sets the overall CPC policy through [Foundation mission and vision statements][] as well as within the [Foundation bylaws][].
+The Board sets the CPC policy through [Foundation mission and vision statements][] as well as within the [Foundation bylaws][].
 The policy describes the overarching scope of the OpenJS Foundation initiatives , technical vision, and direction.
 The Board uses the CPC as a delegate body for governing